Se habla español

 Tire Pressure Checks

 You must also know your vehicle’s recommended air pressure and tire.
-This can be found on most vehicles’ placards inside the driver’s side door post.
-Alternatively, you can find it in the vehicle owner’s manual.
+This information is on most vehicles’ placards inside the driver’s side door post or in the owner’s manual.

 Step-by-step Instructions to do Tire Pressure Checks: